 I'm the recipient of the Rhode Island State Council on the Arts 2014 Fellowship in Film and a 7-time Emmy award-winning filmmaker and photographer.
 My work has appeared on MTV, Discovery, The Hallmark Channel and local television stations in Boston and Providence.
 I've directed and served as cinematographer on numerous short films and music videos including such acts as Mark Cutler, Marissa Nadler and Alec K. Redfearn and the Eyesores.

-I currently divide my time between Providence, Rhode Island and Fort Lauderdale, Florida, where I works as a commercial director for Bluwave Productions.
+I currently divide my time between Providence, Rhode Island and Fort Lauderdale, Florida, where I works as Creative Director for Vacilando Films.

-I have a B.A. in Film Studies from Rhode Island College and have studied at the Maine Median Workshops in Rockport, Maine.
+I have a B.A. in Film Studies from Rhode Island College and have studied at the Maine Media Workshops in Rockport, Maine.